(2011-12 photo of the station by Sven Lidstrom, from the USAP photo library)

 The news stories mostly address the science impact, as I've said already.
 But there is personal impact as well.
-A good friend of mine articulated her feelings about this debacle on 9 October, it is no longer online, but it was mentioned on Fox News.
+Several people, including a good friend, articulated their feelings about this debacle in early October.
+Many of these comments are longer online, but they are mentioned on Fox News.
 People on the ice were told that their jobs would end and that they would fly north in the next few days...but the long list of northbound passengers (as well as flight delays due to poor weather) meant that many employees were still on the ice after the government shutdown ended, and their jobs would now continue.

 Here's another post from an unidentified McMurdo worker which appeared on Gawker the day before the shutdown ended.